So you want to be a healthcare professional?

 Students whose first language is not English must show proof of English proficiency (IELTS 6.5+, TOEFL 650+, or equivalent).
 Students may begin the program without these scores however they will not be able to graduate with the Diploma in Pre-Medical Studies until the required score has been obtained.

 There are 8 modules of approximately 100 hours each of course content, plus a short introductory course in Technical Writing (non-credit).
 Self-tests, and assignments are compulsory.
 There is a final examination for each module.
 Online support is given for all modules.

 Modules (5 Credits each):

-Students taking this module will have a basic understanding of technical writing including referencing procedures.
-Only a few hours study time, and very useful.
-No fee applies for this module.
+Students taking this module will develop vital understanding of technical writing including referencing procedures.
+This course is brief - only a few hours study time - and will prove very useful.

 This module provides basic knowledge of human anatomy and physiology.